 - Follow the steps in Tech Note 0033 to enable diagnostic logging (Debug level 1) at the receiving side of your data transfers.
 This is typically done by setting "Debug 1" or "-d 1".
 Perform a data transfer lasting at least 30 seconds and watch for errors and warnings.
-At the end of the transfer, look for a block of data labeled "Statistics".
-Submit this block to Tech Support for analysis.
+Submit the resulting logs Tech Support for analysis.

 - Check your billing or service records to verify the intended capacity of the data lines at both the client and the server.
-Remember that some links, such as DSL and cable, have different upload and download speeds.
+Remember that some links, especially consumer broadband, have different upload and download speeds.
 Even enterprise networks may have different performance characteristics in different directions.
 Write down the speeds, link type, and IP addresses.
 Compare this to the test results.
 Beware of units errors: don't try to compare bits to bytes.
 Use independent timing, such as a stopwatch, to measure performance.
 Note what percentage of the link capacity is being used by each protocol.
 Tech Note 0030 has calculators for estimating data transfer for times and converting units.

 - Use the tracert or traceroute commands to measure latency and the number of hops between the client and servers.
 If you cannot get through in BOTH directions between the client and server, but other traffic does get through, then you KNOW there is a firewall blocking traffic in between.
 You can use the mtping utility to detect firewalls which are specifically blocking MTP traffic.